fafnerzhang/python-search-api/README.md

 ## 🤝 Contributing

-### Setting Up Repository for CI/CD
+### Setting Up Repository for CI

-Before the CI/CD pipeline can run successfully, ensure the following repository secrets are configured:
+Before the CI pipeline can run successfully, ensure the following repository secrets are configured:

 1. **GitHub Secrets** (Repository Settings → Secrets and variables → Actions):
    ```
    CODECOV_TOKEN        # Optional: For coverage reporting
    ```

-2. **GitHub Container Registry**:
+2. **Container Registry**:
-   - The workflow automatically uses `GITHUB_TOKEN` for pushing Docker images
+   - Currently, the workflow builds Docker images locally for testing
-   - No additional setup required for GHCR access
+   - Registry publishing can be added if needed

 ### Development Workflow